AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

     * Edit the referenced fragment directly.
     * Create a new content fragment, based on the appropriate model
 * **JSON Object**
-  * Allows the content fragment authors to enter JSON syntax into the corresponding elements of a fragment.
+  * Allows the content fragment author to enter JSON syntax into the corresponding elements of a fragment.
+    * To allow AEM to store direct JSON that you have copy/pasted from another service.
     * The JSON will be passed through, and output as JSON in GraphQL.
     * Includes JSON syntax-highlighting, auto-complete and error-highlighting in the content fragment editor.

 ## Properties {#properties}